-The following timeline is based off of our years of experience in handling dozens of Short Term and Long Term disability claims.
+The following timeline is based on our years of experience in handling dozens of Short Term and Long Term Disability claims.
 It can be a very helpful tool for anyone going through the disability claims process.

 Once you have applied, the entire process can take up to two years or even longer.
 Here’s how the disability insurance application and/or appeal process works:

 Once you’ve submitted your initial application with all of the appropriate paperwork, the insurance company will contact your doctors, request your medical records and get additional information about your medical abilities.
 It typically takes 2-4 months for the insurance company to process your initial claim and issue a decision.

 You then have 180 days to appeal a denial or cessation of benefits.

 An attorney can “speed up” an LTD claim only with respect to how quickly he (or she) can put together a good and effective appeal package.
 It does not do a client any favors to use up the entire 180 day appeal period before filing the appeal.